vsmithers1087/VSVerticalSlider/README.md

 ## VerticalSliderPlayground
 1. Clone Repo
 2. Open VSVerticalSlider.xcworkspace
-3. In the file navigator open VerticalSliderPlayground
+3. In the file navigator open VSVerticalSliderPlayground
 4. Build with iPhone 8 set as device
 5. Open assistent editor and set to Live View